 }

-For instance, here’s a simple Kubernetes deployment configuration in YAML:
+For instance, a Kubernetes deployment configuration in YAML might look like this:

 apiVersion: apps/v1